The pandemic has prompted us all to adjust to major daily life changes, including mass fatalities, putting a heavy burden on our mental health.

 Filipino-Americans are one group that faces these difficulties.
-Unfortunately, the Filipino-American community has seen more fatalities under the COVID-19 pandemic than demographics would suggest, putting them more in need of grieving and coping resources.
+The Filipino-American community has seen more fatalities under the COVID-19 pandemic than demographics would predict, putting community members more in need of grieving and coping resources.

 In the context of the pandemic, it’s more important than ever to address mental health stigma in the Filipino-American community.
 We need to normalize seeking help and support, but while confronting this issue, we also must explore why Filipino-Americans have died disproportionately from COVID to begin with.

 Since March 2020, I had become accustomed to news that a distant relative or family friend had passed from COVID-19.
 It was never a surprise to me that they were nurses or caregivers.